STAT545-UBC-hw-2019-20/stat545-hw-jimmyliu1326/hw02/hw02_gapminder.md

     ## [1] "Asia"     "Europe"   "Africa"   "Americas" "Oceania"

-### Display the number of countries surveyed per continent
+### Display the number of countries surveyed per continent in the gapminder dataset

 ``` r
 as.data.frame(table(gapminder$continent)) %>%